aerospike/aerospike-client-nodejs/doc/datamodel.md

 # Data Model

-## Records
+## Record

-A record is represented as an object.
-The keys of the object are the names of the fields (bins) or a record.
+A record is how the data is represented and stored in the database.
+A record represented as an object.
+The keys of the object are the names of the fields (bins) of a record.
 The values for each field can either be Integer, String or Buffer.

 Example of a record with 3 fields: